Nokhal/Open-Grants-Program-Draft/applications/NFT_Bridge_Protocol_for_NFT_Migration_and_Data_Exchange.md

 * **Work Days:** 20 days
 * **Cost per work day:** £300
 * **Costs:** £6,000 (8150.52 USD/DAI)
+* **Deliverable:** A documented step by step process that would allow a trusted relayer to perform efficient migrations of NFTs.

 We will write up the ‘Checked Migration’ process which includes a security protocol to ensure that both the sender and the receiver are satisfied with the migration outcome.
 This is especially important if NFT's are migrating from/to a trustless universe (eg : a public decentralized blockchain) toward/from a centralized/private universe.